Graduate Business International Study Programme Portfolio

 The trip broadly consists of two academic days (with sessions facilitated by Suffolk University and Babson College) along with another two days of company visits (these have included companies such as the World Bank, Boston Parliment, State Street, Sun Life, Genzyme, and De Puy Orthapaedics).
 Introduction and review meetings are held in Boston and the module is assessed via a reflective essay which is completed at the end of the week's activities.

 WIT Executive MBA group in Boston USA

-The Master of Business Studies in Internationalisation (MBSI) - incorporates a Double Degree programme - between WIT and Brest Business School France.
+The Master of Business in Internationalisation (MBSI) - incorporates a Double Degree programme - between WIT and Brest Business School France.
 Under this joint Consortium Agreement, MBSI graduates at WIT Waterford (on successful completion of the MBSI programme) are awarded a Double Degree – The MBSI degree at WIT and the MIB degree at Brest Business School, France.